townsquad/tsq-gallery/projects/tsq-gallery/README.md

 ## Options

+- **containerClass** - Override the class of the container for the Preview.
+The class should either have `::ng-deep` (not recommended) or be global.
-- **containerClass** - Override the class of the container for each file of the Preview.
+- **itemContainerClass** - Override the class of the container for each image of the Preview.
 The class should either have `::ng-deep` (not recommended) or be global.
 - **imagePreviewTemplate** - Override the inner content for image type files on the Preview.
 Check `TSqGalleryListItemTemplateRefContext` for variables access.
 - **pdfPreviewTemplate** - Override the inner content for pdf type files on the Preview.
 This can be used if you want to hide the file.
 Check `TSqGalleryListItemTemplateRefContext` for variables access.
 - **hasMiniPreviews** - Toggle display the Preview or a single access action button.
 Override `imagePreviewTemplate` to edit it in case of `false`.